-DB's loan-loss charges rose sharply in 2022 as the decade-long benign credit cycle began to turn.
-During 2022, DB's loan loss charges totaled €1.2 billion (25 bps), up significantly from €515 million (12 bps) in 2021.
-The increase was partly driven by significantly higher Stage 3 provisions (€1,022 million versus €734 million in 2021), reflecting a weakening macroeconomic outlook.
-In 9M 2023, risk provisioning continued to increase to 28 bps of gross loans (€1 billion), due to a more challenging environment that caused ratings movements in the performing loans portfolio and additional provisions booked on idiosyncratic legacy impaired loans in PB, CB and IB, unveiling no directional trend.
-In Q3, cost of risk even dropped to 20 bps of gross loans, as a result of model changes and improved economic projections in the US, which partly offset a slight increase in stage 3 provisions.
+DB's loan-loss charges rose sharply in 2022 and 2023 as the decade-long benign credit cycle began to turn.
+During 2023, DB's loan loss charges totaled €1.5 billion (31 bps), up significantly from €1.2 billion (25 bps) in 2022 and €515 million (12 bps) in 2021.
+The increase was driven by significantly higher Stage 3 provisions (€1,538 million versus €1,022 million in 2022 and €734 million in 2021), reflecting weakening macroeconomic conditions.
+In Q1 2024, risk provisioning continued to increase to 37 bps of gross loans (€439 million), due to US CRE risks and some related to the operational backlog in PB that could be reversed in future.

-For full year 2023, DB expects loan loss charges to be at the upper end of a range of 25-30 basis points (bps) of gross loans.
-We believe these assumptions are realistic in light of the bank's diversified and highly collateralised Germany-focused loan book, and €5.1 allowances for potential loan losses which would help stave off a sudden deterioration in DB's asset quality and a sharp and unexpected rise in loan loss charges.
+DB expects a high level of provision also in Q2, followed by a reduction in the second half of the year (due to a gradual improvement in the CRE sector and the partial reversal of the operational backlog provisions), and confirmed its expectation of risk charge at the high end of the 25-30 bps range in 2024.
+We believe these assumptions are realistic in light of the bank's diversified and highly collateralised Germany-focused loan book, and €5.4 allowances for potential loan losses which would help stave off a sudden deterioration in DB's asset quality and a sharp and unexpected rise in loan loss charges.

-Exhibit 10 Loan loss charges (LLC) are likely to further gradually increase (€ million)
+Loan loss charges (LLC) are likely to further gradually increase (€ million)